SWIFTSIM/SWIFT/doc/RTD/source/RadiativeTransfer/GEAR_RT.rst

 .. warning::
-    The radiative transfer schemes are still in development and are not useable at this moment.
+    The radiative transfer schemes are still in development and are not useable for production runs at this moment.
 This page is currently a placeholder to document new features and requirements as the code grows.

 Compiling for GEAR RT